Toggle: English / Spanish

 ) that often occurs with a skin condition called .

 Arthritis - psoriatic

-The arthritis may be mild and involve only a few joints, especially those at the end of the fingers or toes.
+The arthritis may be mild and involve only a few joints.
+The joints at the end of the fingers or toes may be more affected.

 In some people the disease may be severe and affect many joints, including the spine.
-When the spine is affected, the symptoms are stiffness, burning, and pain, most often in the lower spine and sacrum.
+Symptoms in the spine include stiffness, burning, and pain.
+They most often occur in the lower spine and sacrum.